 Welcome to the Mount Martha Fishing Guide.
-This location is widely accepted as one of the best land-based fishing locations around Melbourne.
-Roughly 60 kilometers or 1-hour drive from Melbourne along the Mornington Peninsula.
-Overlooking Port Philip bay with several kilometers of scenic and rocky cliff faces.
-Seasonally this location is a hotspot for snapper, squid, garfish and salmon but provides great year-round fishing.
-It’s very popular for its squid fishing, but also has a solid reputation for big land-based snapper being caught from the rocks in the warmer months.
+This location is widely accepted as one of Melbourne’s best land-based fishing locations.
+Roughly 60 kilometres or a 1-hour drive from Melbourne along the Mornington Peninsula.
+Overlooking Port Philip Bay with several kilometres of scenic and rocky cliff faces.
+Seasonally, this location is a hotspot for snapper, squid, garfish and salmon but provides great year-round fishing.
+It’s very popular for its squid fishing, but also has a solid reputation for big land-based snapper caught from the rocks in the warmer months.
 You can also target both whiting and garfish in good numbers during the year.

 Things to do at Mount Martha

-Access down to the rocks is steep and quite dangerous and extreme caution must be taken.
+Access to the rocks is steep and quite dangerous, and extreme caution must be taken.
 Don’t take unnecessary risks, especially when carrying fishing gear down to fishable areas.
-The rocks are accessible off The Esplanade and is best accessed via Hearn road, Ian road or Broadford road.
+The rocks are accessible off The Esplanade and are best accessed via Hearn Road, Ian Road, or Broadford Road.

 Mount Martha is a scenic seaside township within the Mornington Peninsula.
-This stretch is a little less commercial and busy compared to other popular areas in the peninsula such as Rye and Sorrento.
-It does, however, have cafes, restaurants, boutique shops, and a golf course.
-There are scenic walking trails, which allow you to take in the views, local wild and birdlife, and historic buildings.
-In the not-too-far distance, you have the Peninsula hot springs, wineries, lighthouses, championship golf courses, maze and gardens, adventure playgrounds, and much more.
-The Mornington Penisula is a great destination for families with many activities to suit everyone in the family.
+This stretch is a little less commercial and busy than other popular areas in the peninsula, such as Rye and Sorrento.
+However, it has cafes, restaurants, boutique shops, and a golf course.
+There are scenic walking trails, which allow you to take in the views, local wildlife and birdlife, and historic buildings.
+In the not-too-far distance, you have the Peninsula hot springs, wineries, lighthouses, championship golf courses, mazes and gardens, adventure playgrounds, and much more.
+The Mornington Peninsula is an excellent destination for families, with many activities to suit everyone.
 Nearby townships include Cape Schnack, Rye, Sorrento, and many more.
-The rocks which are popular for fishing has ample parking on gravel stretches along the main road.
-This is a beautiful spot but probably not a great location for the kids due to its difficult and dangerous access.
+The rocks, popular for fishing, have ample parking on gravel stretches along the main road.
+This is a beautiful spot, but probably not a great location for the kids due to its dangerous and challenging access.

-Take a look at this video of Fishing Mad squid fishing at the Mount Martha rocks its a ripper.
+Watch this video of Fishing Mad squid fishing at the Mount Martha rocks, it’s a ripper.

 Fishing at Mount Martha Rocks